-- 1812: Padre Quintana of Santa Cruz mission is assassinated by native field hand.
+- 1812: Padre Quintana of Santa Cruz mission was assassinated by native field hands.

 - 1821: Mexico gains independence from Spain.

-- 1822: Indians are captured from jails and from “the wild” as indentured farm hands.
+- 1822: Indians are conscripted from jails and from “the wild” to be indentured farm hands.

-- 1824: Uprising at Santa Barbara, La Purisima, Santa Inez-sparked by the public flogging of a native from La Purisima—hundreds of Chumash armed themselves with bows and arrows, took control of Santa Inez mission, burned soldier’s quarters, held out for a month at La Purisima, surrendered to a military armed with cannons.
+- 1824: Uprising at Santa Barbara, La Purisima, and Santa Inez Missions were sparked by the public flogging of a native from La Purisima—hundreds of Chumash armed themselves with bows and arrows, took control of Santa Inez mission, burned soldier’s quarters.
+They held out for a month at La Purisima, before they surrendered to a military armed with cannons.

 - 1834: Indians cultivated and maintained 10,000 acres of land for missions and constructed large scale irrigation systems.